nic-dgl103-f24-dlu1/project-rae-hemstreet/README.md

 ### Images: Is there a logo, photos, icons or illustrations that can be used from the original site?

 The current logo is relatively well designed and I can keep that.
 As for images, the current website contains an extensive gallery of photos of the gardens, and there are lots of beautiful photos that I can use to feature on the website, rather than hidden away in album folders as they are currently.
+(Edit as I am designing: I lied.
+The photos are tiny and not good quality, I will unfortunately need to use stock photos for most of this project.)

 ### Fonts: Are there any brand typefaces that you can reuse?
 List 2 font-families that you plan to use in your redesign